-To convert String to Array in JavaScript, use the split() method.
-The split() is a built-in JavaScript function that splits any string into an array of strings by separating it into two or more strings or substrings, using the data requested in the delimiter and limit parameters.
+To convert a string to an array in JavaScript, you can use the “split()” method.
+The split() is a built-in function that splits any string into an array of strings by separating it into two or more strings or substrings, using the data requested in the delimiter and limit parameters.

 Syntax